VenoGaube/FOG/DAO/README.md

 In our app is this done simply just by updating the old contract address of the Edition Drop with the new one every 4 years.

 That way all previous editors get to keep their old editor NFTs as a souvenir in their wallet without any need of burning or transfering them.

+### Token based voting

+Current implementation is that once a year we drop 100 DJDAO governence tokens to every DAO user.

+Each proposal:

+- a DAO user wants to propose will cost him eg. 20 DJDAO tokens
+- is valid approx 1 month (197100 blocks) until it is accepted/rejected
+- Vote quorum is 1% of total supply - currently 50 people have to agree (if one vote is 20 tokens) in order for proposal to be accepted

+TODO: consult with tokenomics guy to adjust airdrop amount, vote quorum, etc. according to our plan